 "Hot off the press" is a saying that has been around for a long time.
-It came into common usage in the early 1900s, particularly in advertising and news, and continues to be used to this day in such places as advertisements for a dentist in Calgary SW or a best selling novel about gambling addictions.
+It came into common usage in the early 1900s, particularly in advertising and news, and continues to be used to this day in such places as advertisements for a carnival game rental business (as the perfect example), or a best selling novel about gambling addictions.
 The phrase was most popular in the United States, where sensation and sentiment ruled the day much more than in Great Britain, but the phrase was used throughout the English speaking world.

 The meaning of the phrase is derived from the printing methods that were in use at the time.
 Newspapers were stamped out by a press, but in order to create the printing block that would hold the inked, hot metal was poured into a mould to form the words that made up the stories about pirates and shipwrecks.
 Therefore the newspapers that were freshly printed would still be hot due to their contact with a printing block made of metal that was still cooling.